Manufacturer Marketing Tips: 8 Keys to Success

 Manufacturers have unique challenges when it comes to generating interest and demand for their products.

 • Longer buying process: Because of the higher price, buyer education is critical.
-As a result, the buying process usually involves more information seeking on the part of potential buyers.
+As a result, the buying process usually involves more information-seeking on the part of potential buyers.

 • Complex approvals: Other than extending the sales cycle, expensive products also make purchase approval convoluted.
 It’s not uncommon for a handful of influencers and decision-makers to be needed for sign-off.

 All of this has a profound influence on the way marketing strategies are constructed.
-But how buyers consume information and move through the sales funnel continues to evolve.
+However, how buyers consume information and move through the sales funnel continues to evolve.
 Manufacturers who don’t acknowledge the changes will be left behind.

 How an Integrated B2B Marketing Strategy Can Help